Value-form: Marketisation

 The total implications of the development of the forms of value are much more farreaching than can be described in this article, since (1) the processes by which the things people use are transformed into objects of trade (often called commodification, commercialization or marketization) and (2) the social effects of these processes, are both extremely diverse.
 A very large literature exists about the growth of business relationships in all sorts of areas, highlighting both progress, and destruction of traditional ways.

 For capitalism to exist, markets must grow, but market growth requires changes in the way people relate socially, and changes in property rights.
 This is often a problem-fraught and conflict-ridden process, as Marx describes in his story about primitive accumulation.
 During the 20th century, there was hardly a year without wars occurring somewhere in the world.
 As the global expansion of business competition broke up the traditional social structures and traditional property rights everywhere, it caused political instability and continual conflicts between social classes, ethnic groups, religions and nations, in different places, as well as a series of revolutions and coups d'état (analyzed e.g. by sociologists like Theda Skocpol and Charles Tilly).
 Almost all socialist countries that appeared in the 20th century arose out of wars.

-Wars are generally bad for business (except for the military industry and its suppliers), nobody likes them, and governments try to prevent them, but in reality the marketisation of the world has often been a very aggressive, violent process.
+Wars are generally bad for business (except for the military industry and its suppliers, or war profiteers), nobody likes them, and governments try to prevent them, but in reality the marketisation of the world has often been a very aggressive, violent process.
 Typically, therefore, the advocates of peaceful market trade blame "everything but the market" for the explosions of mass violence that occur, with the promise that, if people would just sit down and negotiate a deal, they wouldn't have to use force to get what they want.
 This assumes that market trade is something quite separate from political power, because it is market-trade, i.e. a free negotiation between trading partners who are equals in the marketplace.